Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 ## Lec 61 - Interleaving Server and Client Components (9:46)

 # Supported and unsupported patterns of interleaving server and client components

+# Different patterns wrt client and server component :-

+1).
+Importing a server component into another server component :- inside server component one import and invoke server component two,

+2).
+Importing a client component inside another client component,

+3).
+Importing a client component into server component

+4).
+Importing a server component inside client component - not supported int Next.js

+Q. Why we are getting module not found error, `Can't resolve 'fs'`?
+# this happens because any component such as server component one nested inside a client component one is automatically converted into a client component.
+Since client components are rendered after a server components, we can not import server components into a client component module as it would require a new request back to the server.
+So, although `server component one` is defined as a server component when it is nested inside `client component one` it is converted into a client component which is executed client side as well and in the client environment there is no file system module available.

+# Importing a server component into client component is one pattern that is not supported in the Next.js.
+However, there is a work around, instead of nesting server components in the client component we can pass it as a prop to the client component, a common pattern is to use the react children prop to create a slot in your client component.
+This is supported and recommended pattern when interleaving server and client components.

+# As far as the client component is concerned it doesn't know that children is a server component all it needs to make sure of is render a placeholder for the children prop to be slotted in which is in this case is a server component.
+We are not limited to the children prop and we can use any prop on the client component.